-We check in with you and the client at regular intervals to ensure things are on track.
+We check in with you and the partner at regular intervals to ensure things are on track.
 Once the project is done, we send out surveys to both organizations and consultants that enables us to gather feedback and learnings.

 How does the rating process work?

 Once a project is completed, we ask both parties to review their experiences on the project.
 The ratings and reviews are shared with the counter party.
-Experts who bid on projects have the option of sharing their past reviews and ratings with prospective clients, although we do not require them to do so.
+Experts who bid on projects have the option of sharing their past reviews and ratings with prospective partner, although we do not require them to do so.
 We also ask both parties to review their experiences with Catalyst:Ed, so we can get better at serving our users.

 How should I respond if an organization asks me to contract with them without informing Catalyst:Ed?